Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 	// Get next value from the filter based on the input (current) value float NextValue ( float currentValue );

-	// Use for AGC and other responses where the sample time changes. float NextValue ( float currentValue, float sampleTimeInSec );

 ## Tests

 The example sketch uses the Serial Plotter functionality to display two examples.
 The first example plots the response of the LPF to a pulse input.
 This demonstrates the impulse response (risetime/falltime) of the LPF based on the BANDWIDTH_HZ parameter.
 Risetime / falltime is ~ 0.35 / BANDWIDTH_HZ.
 The second example plots the response of the LPF to an input containing multiple sine wave signals and 'noise'.
-This example also demonstrates how to cascade LPFs together to increase the filter response.

 ## License